roverdiani/ROAMSimple/readme.md

 ## Getting Started

 The project was made on Windows, with Jetbrains' CLion IDE using the Microsoft Visual Studio 2022 toolchain.
+However, it should compile under Linux aswell (tested on Kubuntu).

 ### Prerequisites